jesselix/emall/README.md

 # eMall
-Demo of the E-Commerce Shopping Mall
+Project of the E-Commerce Shopping Mall